 I love creating things with my Cricut!

-How to cut out wider words on a Cricut
+How to cut oversized words on a Cricut

 With the boards 20″ wide your words will likely be wider than the 12″ cutting mats.
 To cut out longer words you can do the following: